 2. I also found more printable poetry broken down into topic categories like Animals, Colors, Earth Science, Family, etc. I really like what this site offers.
 Their list of bird poetry is long and wonderful.
 I'll be visiting this site a lot during our bird studies.
 Many of the poems would make excellent copywork.

-3. If you're looking for an idea of what to read to your child you can check out this great list of classic children's poetry to read online.
+3. If you're looking for an idea of what to read to your child you can check out this great list of classic children's poetry to read online.4.
+The Poetry Foundation offers tons of information and educational resources to promote the art of poetry.
+Currently they feature a really cute video of Laureate Mary Ann Hoberman reading her works and chatting to kids about poetry and rhyme.

 5. Lit2Go has a great collection of poems and stories.
 The poetry often has activity sheets to go with the poetry.
 Here is a link to a simple little poem that we recently enjoyed.